gayanandpatel/QuickTask/README.md

+# QuickTask App
-# QuickTask - a personal task management application that allows users to manage their daily tasks efficiently with analytics capabilities.
+QuickTask - a personal task management application that allows users to manage their daily tasks efficiently with analytics capabilities.